miaohua1982/simple_fasterrcnn_pytorch/README.md

  pybind11>=2.6.2

  The whole project is test on python3.6

 ## Install
-To install nms & roi_pool you should have [pybind11](https://github.com/pybind/pybind11/tree/stable) [installed](https://pybind11.readthedocs.io/en/stable/installing.html)
+To install nms & roi_pool you should have [pybind11](https://github.com/pybind/pybind11/tree/stable) installed.

-What you have to do is going into the util folder and run the following code:
+Then what you need to do is going into the **util** folder and run the following code:

 ```sh
 pip install ./nms_mh